 Deptford Pink, Grass Pink, Wild Pink

-Synonyms of Dianthus armeria (13) (Updated on 3-6-21): Caryophyllus armerius Moench, Cylichnanthus maculatus Dulac, Dianthus armeria f. albiviridis J.H.Lehr, Dianthus armeria f. glabrissimus Sigunov, Dianthus armeria var. laevis Heuff., Dianthus carolinianus Walter, Dianthus epirotus Halácsy, Dianthus hirsutus Lam., Dianthus hybridus F.W.Schmidt ex Tausch, Dianthus pseudocorymbosus Velen., Dianthus villosus Gilib., Dianthus vivariensis Jord. ex Boreau, Silene vaga E.H.L.Krause
+Synonyms of Dianthus armeria (13) (Updated on 5-12-21 from Plants of the World Online): Caryophyllus armerius Moench, Cylichnanthus maculatus Dulac, Dianthus armeria f. albiviridis J.H.Lehr, Dianthus armeria f. glabrissimus Sigunov, Dianthus armeria var. laevis Heuff., Dianthus carolinianus Walter, Dianthus epirotus Halácsy, Dianthus hirsutus Lam., Dianthus hybridus F.W.Schmidt ex Tausch, Dianthus pseudocorymbosus Velen., Dianthus villosus Gilib., Dianthus vivariensis Jord. ex Boreau, Silene vaga E.H.L.Krause

 Dianthus armeria L. is the correct and accepted scientific name for this species of Armeria.
 The genus and species were both named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 333 accepted species in the Armeria genus (as of when I am updating this page on 3-6-21).
+Plants of the World Online lists 333 accepted species in the Armeria genus (as of 5-12-21 when this page was last updated).
 The Armeria genus is a member of the plant family Caryophyllaceae with a total of 98 genera.
 Those numbers could change periodically as updates are made.

 The above distribution map for Dianthus armeria from Plants of the World Online, by permission, shows where the species is native in green and where it was introduced in purple.
-The map on the USDA Plants Database is somewhat different and includes all states in the U.S. except Arizona and North Dakota.
-The species could be more widespread than the maps show and the maps have not changed since I first wrote this page.
+The map on the USDA Plants Database is somewhat different and includes all states in the U.S. except Arizona and North Dakota

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.